 Accessories, Half-Pack Lid, and Concentrates Insert

-This is the biggest addition with the new Pax 3.
+This is the biggest addition to the new Pax 3.
 Instead of getting one chamber lid you now get three choices.
 First, you get the original chamber lid for a full-size oven, the newest option is the half-pack lid which I’m a HUGE fan of and last but certainly not least, the new concentrate insert.

 Half-Pack Lid – One of the biggest complaints I’ve heard from users with the Pax and Pax 2 is the oven size is too big for single session users.
-You previously had to make a custom insert out of folded stainless steel screen, or purchase 3rd party accessories to really make the Pax/Pax 2 efficient for one person sessions.
+Previously, you had to make a custom insert out of a folded stainless steel screen, or purchase 3rd party accessories to really make the Pax/Pax 2 efficient for one person sessions.
 The Half-Pack lid has greatly improved the single user session and it’s pretty much the only lid that I use now when I am solo.
 I also noticed the Half-Pack lid reduces to amount of draw resistance and allows for a freer flowing draw.
-I estimate resistance is reduced around 15-20% so overall I am really happy with the new lid.
+I estimate resistance is reduced by around 15-20% so overall I am really happy with the new lid.

 Half-Pack lid which has become my go-to lid

 Concentrate Insert – I’m extremely happy that Pax Labs decided to listen to us and add in a concentrate option.
 The growing trend is hard to ignore and consumers (myself included) like the option to use concentrates with their portable vaporizers.

 Concentrate insert with the lid removed to show insides